-Thanksgiving is a great opportunity for parents to check in with their college freshmen.
+Thanksgiving break is a great opportunity for parents to check in with their college freshmen.
 It’s a good time to assess how things are going for them away at school.

 First, set a time to speak with your college freshman privately.
 Here are 7 ideas about what to discuss.